Open government: North America

-South America
+Latin America

-Since the early 2000s, transparency has been an important part of Chile's Anti-Corruption and Probity Agenda and State Modernization Agenda.
+Since the early 2000s, transparency has been an important part of Latin America's efforts to professionalize government and fight corruption.
+All countries in the region have enacted freedom of information laws, beginning with Mexico, Peru, and Panama in 2002.
+Chile's Anti-Corruption and Probity Agenda and State Modernization Agenda.
 In 2008, Chile passed the Transparency Law has led to further open government reforms.
-Chile published its open government action plan for 2016-18 as part of its membership of the Open Government Partnership (OGP).
+Chile published its open government action plan for 2016–18 as part of its membership of the Open Government Partnership (OGP).

 Transparency

 Overview

-Transparency has been present in many frameworks.
+Transparency has been described as the visibility and inferability of information, defined by complete and findable information, which leads to accurate conclusions.
+It has two principal manifestations, monitoring transparency and consultation or collaboration transparency.
 It holds importance in more modern discussions because of its presence in new public management.
 For transparency to work, the idea goes beyond government involvement and must include public trust.
-Transparency in government has there main aspects.
+Transparency in government has three main aspects.
 First, budgetary information must be viewable by the public.
 Second, there must be an effective way to make and enforce laws.
 Last, non-government organizations and a form of independent media must be at the center for public use.
 With transparency, there are also factors for data disclosure, such as timeliness, quality, and access and visibility.
 Data disclosure is important for transparency because it increases public understanding of governmental practices and is the goal of open government.
 However, there are arguments for both sides of transparency that must be considered.